krishaamer/green-filter-research/research/literature/design.md

 There is a lot of research on ***quantified self***.
 Wearable devices like Apple Watch, Oura Ring, combined with apps help users track a variety of health metrics.
 Apart from health, wearable devices have been used to track other metrics.
 Giannakos et al. (2020) used wearable devices to measured physiological parameters of students at school to determine their learning efficiency.
 Could one track personal sustainability in a similar fashion?

 Shin et al. (2019) synthesis review of 463 studies shows wearable devices have potential to influence behavior change towards healthier lifestyles.
 Saubade et al. (2016) finds health tracking is useful for motivating physical activity.
 Apple is a leader in health tracking.
-Apple (2022b): In a 2022 report Apple outlines its plans to : “Empowering people to live a healthier day”.
-Apple (2022a) Apple’s HealthKit provides a growing list of health metrics.
+Apple (2022a): In a 2022 report Apple outlines its plans to : “Empowering people to live a healthier day”.
+Apple (2022b) Apple’s HealthKit provides a growing list of health metrics.
 Liu et al. (2019) tracks how wearable data is used for tracking sleep improvements from exercise.
 Grigsby-Toussaint et al. (2017) Sleep apps and behavioral constructs.

 Another aspect is tracking one’s mental health.
-Tyler, Boldi, and Cherubini (2022) surveys the use of self-reflection apps in the UK (n=998).
+Tyler, Boldi and Cherubini (2022) surveys the use of self-reflection apps in the UK (n=998).

 Use technology Wearables to be more aware of one’s health.